 I spent 3 weeks a few years ago aboard a 50-foot sailboat, traveling from St. Vincent in the Grenadines to the Island of Grenada.
-It inspired me to create the Swordfish with Caribbean Marinade recipe featured at the bottom of this post.
+It inspired me to create the Swordfish with Caribbean Marinade recipe.

 - 2 cloves Fresh Garlic minced